RichardSneyd/coding-kata-platform-backend/readme.md

 }
 ```

+## Solutions
+You can retrieve all the solutions for a problem like so:

+GET `/user/problems/{problemId}/solutions`

 # Problem Sets
 Problem Sets are basically groups of problems, with a title and description for the group.